Side to Side: Music video

 Directed by Hannah Lux Davis, the music video made its official premiere on American clothing brand Guess' website on the night of August 28, 2016.
 The music video opens with Grande leading a spin class on stationary bicycles, performing a synchronized choreography with backup dancers.
 The video then transitions to a gym and locker room scene, where Grande and the backup dancers are seen with boxing equipment.
 Grande and Minaj are then seen in a sauna, surrounded by male models.
 The video featured product placement from Guess.

-It surpassed 100 million views on September 19, 2016, making it Grande's twelfth Vevo-certified music video (reaching 100 million views) and Minaj's eighteenth Vevo-certified music video.
-On June 29, 2017, the video surpassed 1 billion views on YouTube, and as of August 2025 has received over 2.3 billion views, making it one of the one hundred most viewed YouTube videos.
-It later became Grande's most viewed video, surpassing "Problem".

-The music video has since received a nomination at the 2017 MTV Video Music Awards for Best Choreography.
+The music video received a nomination at the 2017 MTV Video Music Awards for Best Choreography.

 Live performances

 Grande performed "Side to Side" for the first time in "Vevo Presents" show in May 2016.
 Later, she performed at the 2016 MTV Video Music Awards with Minaj.
 Stationary bicycles and a pommel horse were featured as props in the performance.
 Grande also performed the song on The Tonight Show Starring Jimmy Fallon on September 8, 2016.
 Additionally, she performed the single in an acoustic medley with "Into You" on The Ellen DeGeneres Show on September 14, 2016.
 On September 24, 2016, she performed the song at the 2016 iHeartRadio Music Festival on The CW.
 On November 20, 2016, Grande and Minaj performed "Side to Side" at the 2016 American Music Awards.
 It was named the best performance of the night by editor Andrew Unterberger from Billboard.
 On June 4, 2017, the song was part of Grande's set list for One Love Manchester, a benefit concert for the victims of the Manchester Arena bombing.
 Minaj has performed the song on the setlist of her 2019 Europe tour, The Nicki Wrld Tour.
 Similarly, Grande has performed the song on the Dangerous Woman Tour, the Sweetener World Tour and at Coachella Valley Music and Arts Festival, along with Minaj at the latter.